Jinntec/fore-docs/content/elements/model/bind/_index.md

  By using XPath expressions for the attributes users can build complex calculation and validation rules (business logic) using a declarative syntax.

- `fx-bind`elements can be nested thereby taking part in inscope resolution resolving their `ref` attributes relative to their parent element.
+ `fx-bind` elements can be nested thereby taking part in [scoped resolution](https://jinntec.github.io/fore-docs/glossary/#scoped-resolution) resolving their `ref` attributes relative to their parent element.

 The bindings are used to build the MDG (Main Dependency Graph) which detects dependencies between nodes and builds a graph that connects the dependent nodes to the currently processed one.
 This directed graph will then be ordered for computation.
 Circular dependencies are not allowed.